Skip to content

 1. The hairs float on the surface -> low porosity

-2. The hairs sink to the center -> normally porous
+2. The hairs sink to the middle -> normal porosity

 3. The hairs sink to the bottom -> highly porous

 By using warm boiled water you will see the result faster.
-In hair with low porosity, the hair cuticles are closed.
-The heat makes them open faster and the hair absorbs the water faster.
-In practice this does not happen that quickly.
-If you do this with highly porous hair, you will immediately see the effect because the hair cuticles are already open.
+Hair with low porosity the hair scales are closed.
+Due to the heat they open faster and the hair absorbs the water faster.
+In practice this does not happen so quickly.
+If you do this with high porosity hair, you will see the effect immediately because the hair scales are already open.
 The hairs will immediately sink to the bottom.

 *What is meant by hydration and moisture?

-The two terms are often used interchangeably.
-But there is certainly a difference in meaning.
+Often both terms are used interchangeably.
+But there is definitely a difference in meaning.
 Hydration and moisture are also both called moisture, to make it more complicated.
-It is important for you to know that moisture refers to either water (hydration) or ingredients of a product (moisture) .
+It is important for you to know that moisture either refers to water (hydration) or to ingredients of a product (moisture) .
 See the diagram below:

 Conclusion: